Frequently Asked Questions

 How does Aunt Sue’s Raw & Unfiltered Honey differ from Sue Bee Honey?

 Both Sue Bee Honey and Aunt Sue’s Raw & Unfiltered Honey are pure honey.
 But while Sue Bee Honey is filtered (which helps remove more debris that comes from the hive), Aunt Sue’s is strained.
-This allows more of the pollen to remain in the honey, causing it to retain the natural characteristic of honey – glucose.
+This allows more of the pollen to remain in the honey.
 Because of this, you may notice that your raw and unfiltered honey crystallizes more over time.
 If it does, you can reverse this.
 Simply place the closed honey bottle into near-boiling water that has been removed from the heat.
 Leave until both have cooled.

 What is Sue Bee Spun® Honey?